 Restaurants cater from café and bistro dining to award-winning establishments and even vineyard restaurants nearby.
-Bars range from the famous Duke of Marlborough hotel to the Bay of Island Swordfish club.
-The Bay of Islands including Russell hosts a range of entertainment, with summer jazz and country rock festivals.
+Bars range from the famous Duke of Marlborough Hotel, the Duke of Marlborough Tavern and the Bay of Islands Swordfish Club.
+The Bay of Islands including Russell hosts a range of events, with entertainment and festivals across the year.

 Today the Treaty Grounds are an opportunity to learn about Māori culture and the historical events associated with the signing of the treaty.
-Visit the Treaty House itself to see a replica of the original treaty; marvel at the fully carved Māori meeting house and one of the largest Māori war canoes in the country; and watch a film at the visitor centre.
-Live kapa haka performances are also held regularly and there’s a hotel located within the reserve that has a restaurant and bar.
+Visit the historic Treaty House where the treaty was drafted, marvel at the fully carved Māori meeting house and one of the largest Māori war canoes in the country.
+Live cultural performances are also held regularly and with two museums to wander you could spend all day here.

 Not only is Waitangi engaging from an educational point of view, it's also a very beautiful place to explore.
 From the small semi-formal garden that surrounds the Treaty House to the 6-kilometre forest walk that leads to Haruru Falls, the natural environment is spectacular.
 The shoreline provides a continuously changing panorama of the bay where warriors, whalers, sailors and settlers arrived in New Zealand.

-Northland wine growers can lay claim to cultivating their craft in New Zealand's oldest wine growing region, and today there are no less than eight wineries in the area.
+Northland vintners can lay claim to cultivating their craft in New Zealand's oldest wine growing region, and today there are several excellent wineries in the area producing award-winning wines.
 Kerikeri is also known for its citrus and kiwifruit, so make sure you stop off at the roadside stalls – they are easy to spot as they’re generally right in front of orchards that are bursting with colour.

 Kaikohe and Okaihau